bxdoan/bxdoan/README.md

 <div align="center">

-> People’s lives don’t end when they die, it ends when they lose faith.
+> Either you run the day, or the day runs you.

-> — Itachi Uchiha —
+> — Jim Rohn —

 </div>